Subscribie/subscribie/docs/content/en/docs/Tasks/accept-donations.md

 ---
-title: "Add Donations"
+title: "Accept Donations"
 date: 2023-03-21
 weight: 5
 description: >
-  A guide to Add Donations to your shop.
+  A guide to Accept Donations to your shop.
 ---

-Learn how to add donations, on your homepage in your shop.
+Learn how to Accept donations, on your homepage in your shop.

-## Steps to Add Donations
+## Steps to Accept Donations

 **Step 1:** Log into your Shop Dashboard.
 ![](https://subscribie.co.uk/p/wp-content/uploads/2023/03/Screenshot-2023-03-21-192142-1024x472.png)